DIRTY ROTTEN TOFU

 ILLUSTRATIONS BY FUJI DRESKIN

 Howard has a degree in Theater Arts from USC in California.
 He was the Finance Manager for "Children of the Camps," a documentary about the internment of Japanese Americans during World War II.
+Howard enjoys bicycling, swimming, and being a grandfather to Aria.

 Unit Production Manager